DasNaCl/csc/popl/revs/rebuttal.md

 We believe this is a very interesting point that is, however, a little outside the scope of the paper.
 For the framework presented in the paper, undefined behavior would be encoded in the property/-ies of interest and, therefore, be preserved in the intersection of property classes.
-We are planning to do a follow-up paper where we investigate more aggressive, realistic optimising compiler passes that (1) may exploit undefined behavior, (2) reorder code - and thereby reorder events on the trace, (3) memory layout reording, and so on.
+We are planning to do a follow-up paper where we investigate more aggressive, optimising compiler passes that (1) may exploit undefined behavior, (2) reorder code - and thereby reorder events on the trace, (3) perform memory layout reording, and so on.
+Now, it is still unclear how UB will affect the reasoning about the composition of these properties, but we believe this to be beyond the scope of the paper.

 > You have chosen constant time cryptography and memory safety.
 It would be useful to discuss the motivation behind selecting these two security properties with their similarities and differences.

 We believe that the paper addresses this in the introduction: They are key security properties for ensuring confidentiality.
+We will make this clearer.

 ### Questions